junxit/us-congress-bills-114/derived/amendments.md

 ### 20 U.S.C. § 6311

-> in subparagraph (C), by striking “30 days” and inserting “45 days”; and
+> in subparagraph (C), by striking “30 days” and inserting “45 days”;

 | | |
 |---|---|